 Bottle gourd [Lagenaria siceraria (Mol.)
 Stand.] is one of the most important cucurbitaceous vegetable crops grown throughout the tropical and subtropical region of the country.
 Bottle gourd is rich nutritional contains protein, fat, carbohydrates, minerals and vitamin.
 It has become popular due to antioxidant, antidiabetic and ant obese proportion (Chadha, 2019).
 Its seed kernels contain 45% oil and 35% protein.
 Hard shells of mature fruits are used as water jugs, domestic instruments and made musical instruments.
 It is highly digestible and cooling effect on human being.

 The study of biological parameters of the crop is often considered to be a useful step in the study of varietal evalution in Bottle Gourd.
 Since most of the plant characters of economic importance are polygenic in nature and are highly influenced by environment, it is necessary to work out whether the observed variability is heritable or due to environment.
 This suggests the imperative need to work out the phenotypic variation into heritable and non-heritable components.
 Genotypic and phenotypic coefficients of variability help to assess the divergence of the characters.
 Selection would be more meaningful for the characters which exhibit high variability, heritability along with high genetic gain.
-Realizing the economic potential of the crop, there is an urgent need to isolate such breeding lines which have desirable horticultural traits, better quality coupled with high yield potent
+Realizing the economic potential of the crop, there is an urgent need to isolate such breeding lines which have desirable horticultural traits, better quality coupled with high yield potent.

 MATERIALS AND METHODS

-The field experiment was conducted during kharif season of 2024 and at Vegetable Research Farm, Department of Horticulture, Naini Agriculture Institute, Sam Higginbottom University of Agriculture, Technology & Sciences, Prayagraj (UP) during 2024.
-The field experiment was carried out to study growth parameter The soil of experimental field was sandy loam having available N (149.9 kg/ha), P (27.4 kg/ha), K (190.5 kg/ha) and pH 5.5 to 6.7.
+The field experiment was conducted during kharif season of 2024 at Vegetable Research Farm, Department of Horticulture, Naini Agriculture Institute, Sam Higginbottom University of Agriculture, Technology & Sciences, Prayagraj (UP) during 2024.
+The field experiment was carried out to study growth parameters and mention all other parameters.
+The soil of experimental field was sandy loam having available N (149.9 kg/ha), P (27.4 kg/ha), K (190.5 kg/ha) and pH 5.5 to 6.7.
 There are 3 Replication and 8 Hybrids.
 The Replication comprised 50ppm levels of zinc i.e.,0 kg zinc (Zno ), which were tried in a randomized block design and replicated thrice.
 The recommended dose of N.P.K. @ 80: 40: 60 kg ha-1 was applied uniformly in also the plots.
-The spacing was kept (2.5*0.5) meters from row to row and m plant distance in 7.5 m x 3.0 m plot size.
+The spacing was kept (2.5*0.5) meters from row to row and plant distance in 7.5 m x 3.0 m plot size.
 The zinc was applied as per treatment combination through zinc sulphate as soil application one month before sowing of seeds.
-Inter cultural operations were done according to package and practices.
+Inter cultural operations were done according to package of practices.
 The data on growth and flowering yield attributing characters (vine length, no. of days taken to first harvest, diameter of fruit, fruit length and fruit per plant, Quality parameter (TSS, vit-color of fruit).

 RESULTS AND DISCUSSION